What Did BMW Start Making Before Cars? (Aircraft to Autos)

 Key Takeaways

-• BMW began as an aircraft engine manufacturer in 1916, with the BMW IIIa inline-six engine powering WWI German fighter planes
+• BMW was founded in 1916 as an aircraft engine manufacturer, with the BMW IIIa straight-six engine as its first major product—it powered German WWI fighter planes[1][2].

 Xem Ngay